-The outputs of both homodyne detectors were recorded simultaneously by means of a data acquisition system.
-Therefore they were demodulated with a double-balanced mixer at $8.3$\,MHz and lowpass filtered with an anti-aliasing filter having a passband of $40$\,kHz.
+The outputs of both homodyne detectors were recorded simultaneously by a data acquisition system for which they were demodulated with a double-balanced mixer at $8.3$\,MHz and lowpass filtered with an anti-aliasing filter with a passband of $40$\,kHz.
 The data was sampled with $14$\,bit resolution at a sampling rate of $500$\,kHz.

-\section{Experimental results}
+\section{Experimental Results}